Life’s Next Chapter

 Hank ParkerThe CBS Morning Show best described Hank Parker when introducing him as "the rod-n-reel answer to Michael Jordan, in popularity and talent!"
 Hank has enjoyed a storied professional bass fishing and outdoor television host career that continues to grow each season!
 His accomplishments on the professional bass fishing tournament trail support the fact he is one of America's greatest bass fishermen to ever compete.
 Hank's professional fishing career started in 1976 when he began fishing the Nati...more

-Pro bass fisherman, Hank Parker, talks about his life.
-He also shares what he's learned from the current season, which includes being a husband to his wife, Martha, and father to his children and stepchildren.
+Hank Parker shares what he’s learned from the current season of his life, which includes being a husband to his wife, Martha, and father to his children and stepchildren.

 Bob: When Hank Parker’s marriage dissolved, he was hurting.
 When we’re hurting, we can do or say things we wish later we hadn’t done or said.
 Hank remembers getting some very wise counsel.

 Hank: I had a great Christian friend that came to me.
 I was living with Hank, Jr. When you’re hurting, you tend to vent.
 This man came up to me and put his arm around me; and he said: “I know you’re hurting, and I know you’re living with Hank, Jr. I’m not accusing you of anything, but I just want to tell you—if you are venting anything about your marriage to your son, that’s his mom; and you’re making a horrible mistake.”

 Bob: This is FamilyLife Today for Friday, June 9th.
 Our host is the President of FamilyLife®, Dennis Rainey, and I'm Bob Lepine.
 We’ll talk today to world champion fisherman, Hank Parker, and hear some of the lessons life has taught him as he has learned to walk with Jesus.